Why World Cancer Day matters

 Ebele Mbanugo, Ed.D Founder/Executive Director

-World Cancer Day is the one singular initiative under which the entire world can unite together in the fight against the global cancer epidemic.
+World Cancer Day is the one singular initiative under which the entire world unites to reduce the global cancer burden.
 It takes place every year on 4 February.

 Last update